AramCodes/AramCodes/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://aramcodes.github.io/portfolio/)
 * 🧠  I'm learning AWS and and working on Data Structures and Algorithms.
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I currently speak four languages, and love to study cultures and travel in my free time.
-I also like to study etymology and onomastics.
+I like to study etymology, anthroponymy and onomastics.

 ### Skills